kale-stew/climb-log/blog/hike/first-grand-traverse.md

 _Jason looking up at the remaining route to North Maroon from a gap crossing past the third spire._

-All that was left was a continued snake along this ridge until it dumped you into a screefield with some larger ribs to the right that would be all that remained between us and the summit at that point.
+All that was left between us and the summit was a continued snake along a ridge until you are dumped into a screefield with some larger ribs to the right.
 I once again felt the summit fever set in as I gained this final block and pushed until there was no more height to gain.

 ![Almost There](https://live.staticflickr.com/65535/51850891641_c58f2f0697_b.jpg)